Dark Mode Light Mode

 And certainly not her politics.
 Now 89, in recent years the befuddled Brexiteer has been better known for fannying about with her fascist friend Nigel Farage while voting Leave from her luxury villa in the south of France, a 90 minute drive from Nice, where I write this.

 Still, the old ham has a contract with Sky since the network broadcast some satin and tat vanity project of hers a while back, so perhaps that famously titanic ego insisted Austin’s woefully fake news introduction was included in clause form as a condition for appearing.
-Notice how the low-grade lady doesn’t flinch or attempt to correct him in the slightest.
+Notice how she doesn’t flinch or attempt to correct him in the slightest.
+No false modesty for this low-grade lady.

 Anyway, enduring the footage all I can say is there must be one helluva flatter filter on the camera lens as I’ve witnessed Joan Collins up close in person on three occasions*, and wonky-eyed scary would be an understatement.
+Actually, she looks embalmed.
+I wonder if her beautician moonlights as a mortician.

 Oh gawd, that was probably as funny as a funeral — Lex Dex the Dexter spectre is so gonna kill me!